 The 1960 USDA Plant Hardiness Zone Map

-In 1990, the USDA updated the map to include a growing body of weather data.
-The plan retained the 10° Fahrenheit system.
-And it further broke things down into 5° F zones labeled (a) and (b).
+In 1990, the USDA updated the map to reflect a growing body of meteorological data.
+While retaining the 10° Fahrenheit system, it further broke things down into 5° F zones labeled (a) and (b).

 The 1990 USDA Plant Hardiness Zone Map